 Being a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

+I retired in 2016.
 I received my PhD in Sociology from the University of British Columbia in 1975.

 I was Humboldt Research Fellow at the Universität Konstanz 1980-1981, and visiting research associate at the Centre for Socio-Legal Studies at Wolfson College, Oxford, in 1981.
 As a visiting professor, I have taught at the University of Toronto, Northumbria University and the University of Wales at Bangor.